minhquangvo1109/UniversalVariable/README.md

 	// The number of product a user has added to the basket or purchased in a transaction
 	quantity: 1,

-	// {String}
-	// Optional.
-A voucher applied to this item.
-	voucher: "MYVOUCHER",

 	// {Number}
 	// The total cost of this line item including tax, excluding shipping
 	subtotal: 100.00